GT-5 Visual Acuity Experiment, 1965

 Further editor’s note:

-Even after more than 45 years, the patterns marked out by the shells are still visible from space.
+Even after more than 45 years (well, now 60 years), the patterns marked out by the shells are still visible from space.
 See below.
 (A second test area was marked out near Laredo, Texas.)

 Carnarvon